Basil: Pruning, flowering, and seeding

 Once a stem produces flowers, foliage production stops on that stem, the stem becomes woody, and essential oil production declines.
 To prevent this, a basil-grower may pinch off any flower stems before they are fully mature.
 Because only the blooming stem is so affected, some stems can be pinched for leaf production, while others are left to bloom for decoration or seeds.
 Picking the leaves off the plant helps promote growth, largely because the plant responds by converting pairs of leaflets next to the topmost leaves into new stems.

 Once the plant is allowed to flower, it may produce seed pods containing small black seeds, which can be saved and planted the following year.
 If allowed to go to seed, a basil plant will grow back the next year.

 Propagation methods

 Seeds

-The optimal germination temperature for basil seeds ranges between 34.5–39.0°C, while the base germination temperature lies between 9.8–13.2°C. No significant variation in optimal germination temperature has been observed among different basil cultivars.
-Prior to sowing, basil (Ocimum basilicum) seeds can be hydroprimed by soaking in water for 12 hours, which effectively enhances germination rates and seedling vigor.
+The optimal germination temperature for basil seeds ranges between 34.5–39.0°C, while the minimum germination temperature lies between 9.8–13.2°C. No significant variation in optimal germination temperature has been observed among different basil cultivars.
+Prior to sowing, basil (Ocimum basilicum) seeds can be hydroprimed by soaking in water for 12 hours, which effectively enhances germination rates and seedling vigour.